aspiringsecurity/Water-ICM/README.md

 Configuration screenshots at https://drive.google.com/drive/u/3/folders/1zFxrhlOfTCmm5lNs1CwMX_OVbl_mVU5q

-# Near Eco-system

-Near's license NFT registration module is to enable drone owners to register their UAV driving licenses as well as their UAV registration details in a decentralized manner.
-An individual can be identified by his/her SSN and a vehicle by UAV Registry Number both of which for now are integers between 0 and 65535 (16 bit integers).
-Every SSN or individual is associated to an address of an individual Near account.
-We are developing our own NFT smart contract from the ground up following Near's NEP-171 standard and the key tutorial shared at the Near github website.
-We are also logging the identities of the driving license owners, their vehicle assets using exchange of unique identifiers powered by Near.

 e.
 Layer 2 Scaling: Layer 2 for Security, decentralized voting and DAO management, contract payment management for service and maintenance

 - Metis: Decentralized NFT-based voting system for RFPs on Metis network.
 Workflow: